ItsMePaulo/tutoring/COS212/examprep/Exam1/README.md

 ### Question 5: [Recursion](https://gitlab.com/Paul_Wood_96/tutoring/-/blob/master/COS212/notes/Recuriosn/README.md)

 5.1 Convert the following iterative method to a recursive function.
-This iterative method finds and returns the first occurrence of an integer in a List
+This iterative method finds and returns the first occurrence of an integer in a List.
+(3)

 ```java
 int findFirstOccurance(int[] array, int element) {